H&M: marketplace guide

 To configure your invoice settings, click Advanced settings.
 You can then click the dropdown menu Enable invoice uploading, which contains the following options:

-- ChannelEngine invoices - when ChannelEngine receives a shipment, it automatically generates an invoice and attaches it to the shipment.
+- ChannelEngine invoices - when ChannelEngine receives a shipment, it automatically generates an invoice and attaches it to the shipment before exporting it.

 - Merchant invoices (optional) - when ChannelEngine receives a shipment, it exports it – even if there is no invoice attached to it.